Born Again in Christ

 Now before you decide, man when I see Adam in heaven I’ve got a few words for him.
 Remember I think that we would all do the same.
 He’s got a lot to say about this comparing between who we are in Adam and who we are in Christ.
 That's why he says in verse 14, Adam is a type of Him.
 In other words, in Adam, it's a picture of who we are in Christ but it's also a picture of opposites.
 He makes this point over and over.

 A. You took it and ran with it

-Illus – Please let me quote again from the Minnesota Crime Commission that describes it perfectly: Every baby starts life as a little savage.
-He is completely selfish and self-centered.
-He wants what he wants, when he wants it – his bottle, his mother's attention, his playmate’s toy.
-Deny him these wants, and he seethes with rage and aggressiveness, which would be murderous, where he not so helpless.
+“Every baby starts life as a little savage.
+He's completely selfish and self-centered.
+He wants what he wants, when he wants it.
+His bottle, his mother's attention.
+Deny his wants and he seethes with rage and aggressiveness which would be murderous were he not so hopeless.
 He is dirty.
-He has no morals, no knowledge, and no skills.
-This means that all children, not just certain children, are born delinquent.
-If permitted to continue in the self-centered world of his infancy, given free reign to his impulsive actions to satisfy his wants, every child will grew up a criminal, a thief, a killer, and a rapist.
+He has no morals, no knowledge no skills.
+This means that all children, not just certain children are born delinquent, and if permitted to continue in the self-centered world of his infancy, given free rein to his impulsive actions to satisfy his wants, every child will grow up to be a criminal, a thief a killer and rapist.”